makuke1234/atto/README.md

 # Changelog

+* 1.7
+	* Eliminate global variables
+	* Self-document code in the header files
 * 1.6
 	* Add minor check in input loop
 	* Fix bug with cursor not showing properly on very long lines